SonalGarg-SG/FOCUS_Spec/supporting_content/attributes/column_naming_convention.md

       * Using a special character first would also keep all provider columns together outside of the core FOCUS columns when columns are sorted alphabetically.
       * Some programming languages use an underscore (`_`) as a convention to indicate that a property is private.
 While these values are not "private", it might be a good way to indicate that these columns are not part of the core FOCUS columns.
     * BEST: **x_**.
+    * Column IDs SHOULD NOT exceed 59 characters because few commercial and opensource Databases as well as a few analytical services, few of them still have a column name length constraint.
+Few examples ,Mysql : 64 characters,MSSQL :128 characters,PostgreSQL :59 characters.
+Mongodb/ CosmoDB/ Athena/ DynamoDB/ DocumentDB/Redshift/BigQuery all seem to have a limit greater than Postgresql if there exists a limit.

 Examples: